Skip to Main Content

 Historically, structural heart diseases were treated with open-heart surgery.
 Today, less invasive approaches, such as transcatheter valve replacements (TAVR) or percutaneous valve replacements, offer several advantages, including shorter procedure times, minimal scarring, reduced blood loss, decreased pain, shorter hospital stays, faster recovery, and fewer complications.

 UHealth offers a range of minimally invasive procedures, depending on the specific condition.
-These treatments include:
+Home to the Elaine and Sydney Sussman Cardiac Catheterization Lab, we provide advanced imaging capabilities and pinpoint accuracy for new and complex procedures.

 • Transcatheter Aortic Valve Replacement (TAVR): a minimally invasive procedure that repairs the aortic valve without removing the old, damaged valve.
 This approach involves placing a replacement valve via a catheter, which then takes over regulating blood flow.